Use this generator / calculator to easily calculate the md5 hash of a given string. You can use it to check an md5 checksum.

 Certification Authorities that issue website security certificates (TLS certificates) have now stopped issuing certificates based on MD5 and modern browsers will reject certificates signed with that function as unsecure.

-Despite it being demonstrable broken for applications in cryptography, it is still used in older software and website systems that have not been updated through the years.
+Despite it being demonstrably broken for applications in cryptography, it is still used in older software and website systems that have not been updated through the years.
+For example, it may still be used for storing hashed passwords.
 It has a legitimate use only as a checksum to verify that a file has not been broken due to errors in transmission or compression/decompression.
 Some software providers would post the MD5 checksum alongside the download links on their website, so once downloaded a user can calculate the checksum on his own machine, or by using an online md5 generator like ours, and then check if it matches against the one posted on the site.
 If there is a match, the file was not corrupted due to errors.
 It should be strongly noted that this does not protect against attacks, hacks, virus infections of the file, etc., though it might help in some cases.

 Xiaoyun W., Hongbo Y. (2005) "How to Break MD5 and Other Hash Functions", Advances in Cryptology – EUROCRYPT 2005 pp 19-35